mrward/mrward.github.com/source/_posts/2019-12-31-ProjectSystemToolsForVisualStudioMac.markdown

 {% img /images/blog/ProjectSystemToolsForVisualStudioMac/MSBuildBinaryLogFileBuildTab.png 'MSBuild Binary Log File - Build tab' 'MSBuild Binary Log File - Build tab' %}

-The Build tab shows the run times of the targets and tasks, and whether they ran successfully or not.
+The Build tab shows the run times of the targets and tasks, and whether they ran successfully.

 Skipped tasks and targets are shown in light grey text.